React theming with emotion

 Packages required

-This code sample is based on create-react-app
+This code sample is based on create-react-app.

 Once you have the base project scaffolded, install the following packages:

-for the base css in js functionalityreact-emotion
+emotionfor the base css in js functionalityreact-emotionfor generating "styled components"emotion-themablefor theming support

 npm install emotion react-emotion emotion-themable